enspiral/handbook/agreements/financial.md

 A recurring sponsorship with a written memorandum (between the Enspiral Foundation and the sponsor) which outlines the terms of the sponsorship.

-Sponsorship monies are allocated to core funds and controlled by the board, though they are free to delegate control to financially enabled working groups.
+Sponsorship money is allocated to core funds and controlled by the board, though they are free to delegate control to financially enabled working groups.

 Catalysts are responsible for maintaining a record of sponsorship memorandums.